PooWoox/console-login-system/README.md

 --------------------------------------------------------

-HOW TO CONNECT YOUR OWN GOOGLE SHEETS TO THIS PROJECT OR YOUR OWN PROJECTS.
+## How to connect your own Google Sheets to this project or your own projects

 For connecting, first you need to go to https://console.cloud.google.com.
 There you should create a new project, name as you wish and save it.
 Now you will need 2 APIs from cloud console to get to work, search for Google Drive API first and activate it.
 After activating go to it and click on the button for creating credentials.
 There you will set the options as follows:

 1st.
 Google Drive API
 2nd.
 Web server(e.g. node.js, Tomcat)
 3rd.
 Application data
 4th.
 No, I'm not using them

 Then name yourself, role I guess could be any but "Project Editor" would fit nicely.
 On this page you will be fine for downloading the JSON file with your credentials.